NATO’s relations with Georgia

 Today, scientists and experts from Georgia are working to address a wide range of security issues, notably in the fields of environmental security, cyber defence, advanced technology (including nanotechnology) and disaster forecast and prevention of natural catastrophes.
 Most recently, Georgian experts contributed to a hands-on cyber defence training course based on their national experience and expertise.
 Other projects include collaboration on improving trans-boundary water management and mitigating the risks posed by earthquakes in the South Caucasus.

 Increasing the public awareness of NATO and its relations with Georgia is also a key area of cooperation.
-Since 2002, in cooperation with local non-governmental organisations and state authorities, NATO, through its Liaison Office in Tbilisi, has been organising numerous activities to this end, including seminars, conferences and workshops.
+Since 2002, NATO has been organising numerous activities for this purpose, working through its Liaison Office in Tbilisi and in cooperation with local non-governmental organisations and state authorities.
+Activities include seminars, conferences and workshops.
 “NATO Weeks” and summer schools are organised on an annual basis to reach out to youth audiences.

 Groups of opinion leaders from Georgia are regularly invited to visit NATO Headquarters and the Supreme Headquarters Allied Powers Europe (SHAPE) for briefings about the Alliance, and NATO officials regularly travel to Georgia to speak at public events.
 Senior NATO officials – including the Secretary General and the Special Representative for the Caucasus and Central Asia – also regularly visit the country for high-level consultations.
 The North Atlantic Council, NATO’s highest political decision-making body, paid a two-day visit to the country in September 2008, in the immediate aftermath of the Georgia crisis.
 The Council paid a second visit in November 2011 and another in June 2013.